The significant accounting policies adopted in this Annual Report and Accounts for the year ended 31 December 2016 are set out below.

 Derivative financial instruments

-Derivative financial instruments are recognised immediately at cost.
+Derivative financial instruments are recognised immediately at fair value.
 Subsequent to their initial recognition, derivative financial instruments are then stated at their fair value.
 The fair value of derivative financial instruments is derived from "mark-to-market" valuations obtained from the Group's relationship banks.

 Hedge accounting is discontinued when the hedging instrument expires or is sold, terminated, exercised, no longer qualifies for hedge accounting, or when the Group revokes the hedging relationship.
 At that time, any cumulative gain or loss on the hedging instrument recognised in equity is retained in equity until the forecast transaction occurs.
 If a hedged transaction is no longer expected to occur, the net cumulative gain or loss recognised in equity is transferred to the Consolidated Income Statement in the period.